shukriadams/arewedown/docs/built-in-tests.md

 ## System.d service running

-To tests if a system.d service is running you (all items required)
+You can test if a system.d service is running - you need SSH access to the machine running the service.
+Note that password can be templated in via an env var (see advanced settngs)

     watchers:
         my-service-test: